 At the time of the initial purchase Domaine de Villeneuve was in poor condition and needed extensive, work in the vineyards and wine making facilities.
 The domaine takes its name from a tiny village, located just over the bridge, that leads to and from Avignon.

 The reason this was done was to create a winery where everything moved by gravity.
 One of the other early decisions was to hire Philippe Cambie to consult the estate.
 All work in the vineyards is done using only biodynamic farming techniques.
-Domaine de Villeneuve has been certified biodynamic by Ecocert.
+Domaine de Villeneuve has been certified biodynamic by Ecocert and Biodyvin.

 Domaine de Villeneuve Vineyards, Wines, Winemaking

 The vineyard has old vines that range from about 30 years of age on the young side to more than 100 years old.
+Their best terroir is in the Palestor lieu-dit.
 The vineyard is planted to 70% Grenache, 16% Mourvedre, 8% Syrah, 4% Cinsault and 2% Clairette.
 The terroir ranges from sand to small rocks and stones to red clay in the soils.

 Vinification takes place in red, cement tanks.
 The wine is aged in a combination of vat, demi-muids and old barrels that range in age for an average of 18 months before bottling.
 Slightly less than 2,000 cases of wine are produced each vintage.

 Domaine de Villeneuve Wine Tasting Notes

-2010 Domaine de Villeneuve Les Vieilles Vignes (Châteauneuf-du-Pape. )
+|2019||Domaine de Villeneuve Les Vieilles Vignes (Châteauneuf-du-Pape)|

 From yields of just 10 hectoliters per hectare, this rich, concentrated, garrigue filled fine delivers fresh, black cherries, liqueur, spice and fat, lush textures.
 Consulted by Philippe Cambie.

-2009 Domaine de Villeneuve Les Vieilles Vignes (Châteauneuf-du-Pape. )
+|2009||Domaine de Villeneuve Les Vieilles Vignes (Châteauneuf-du-Pape)|

 Nice, early drinking, medium bodied, soft wine with fresh, sweet, jammy black raspberries, pepper and garrigue.

-2007 Domaine de Villeneuve Les Vieilles Vignes (Châteauneuf-du-Pape. )
+|2007||Domaine de Villeneuve Les Vieilles Vignes (Châteauneuf-du-Pape)|

 Ready for prime time drinking with layers of fresh, sweet, ripe, juicy, dark red berries, jam, pepper, garrigue and lush textures, finishing with a powerful blast of jammy black raspberries and licorice.